chgallegos/CAPSTONE-mortality-prediction/README.md

 ----
 ## Presentation

-The presentation will be hosted on a google share presentation, at the moment it includes a partial visualization of the Tableau dashboard as well as a the narrative portion of the presentation.
+The presentation will be hosted on a google slides presentation, at the moment it includes a partial visualization of the Tableau dashboard as well as a the narrative portion of the presentation.
 The presentation can be found in the following link:

 https://docs.google.com/presentation/d/17nd_XMcD16jDbNBS2rAcXmxoUHcjnSs_r924wRWDH7s/edit#slide=id.g1b3517300bd_0_0